 Best places to stay in Barrio de Xochimilco:

-If you are looking for a quiet neighborhood close to the Centro, La Noria is your best bet.
-It is Oaxaca’s quietest neighborhood and just a 15-minute walk from the action of Zocalo.
+If you are looking for a quiet area with more authentic experience, close to the Centro, La Noria is a great base.
+It is only a 15-minute walk from the action of Zocalo.

-Barrio de la Noria is a residential neighborhood with a few family-run restaurants such as seafood restaurant Marisquería La Casa del Pirata, Los Compadres, Sabor Antiguo, and La Cocina Oaxaquena.
+Barrio de la Noria is a residential area with a few family-run restaurants such as seafood restaurant Marisquería La Casa del Pirata, Los Compadres, Sabor Antiguo, and La Cocina Oaxaquena.

 There are numerous of martkets nearby including Mercado de Artesanías de Oaxaca, Mercado Benito Juárez, and Mercado 20 de Noviembre.